 The collapse of the FTX platform is the latest episode in a black year for cryptocurrencies.
 Its shockwave threatens the future of an industry demanding regulation to survive.

 2021 was an exceptional year for cryptocurrencies.
 Bitcoin, the best known, marked its peak at almost $69,000.
-The total value of digital assets reached $3 trillion thanks to the abundant liquidity in the markets with the expansive policies of central banks during the pandemic.
+The total value of digital assets reached $3 trillion.
+Thanks to the abundant liquidity in the markets with the expansive policies of central banks during the pandemic.

 The final episode came in autumn with the bankruptcy of the FTX exchange platform, with a past peak value of $32 billion.
-According to experts, this is a clear example of the sector's lack of controls and supervisors.
-Its CEO, known in the past as the "crypto king," is in prison in the Bahamas, a tax haven from which the platform operated, and is wanted by the US justice system for fraud and money laundering, among other crimes.
+Experts say this is a clear example of the sector’s lack of controls and supervisors.
+Its CEO, known in the past as the “crypto king,” is in prison in the Bahamas, a tax haven from which the platform operated, and is wanted by the US justice system for fraud and money laundering, among other crimes.
 The scandal threatens Binance, the largest venue in the sector.

 The lack of a regulatory framework is essential in explaining these events, and its implementation will be vital in shaping the industry in the coming years.
 Julius Baer’s head of research, Carsten Menke, believes that the crisis will defer the adoption and recognition of cryptocurrencies as the primary investment asset.
 At the same time, the arrival of a legal framework will instill confidence in digital assets, which many questioned after the FTX scandal.

-Pastor assures that bitcoin would play a "historical role" and that citizens begin to understand the importance of using crypto assets as a haven: out of the reach of third parties and with a monetary issuing defined by mathematics, without a central authority to back it up but secure.
+Pastor assures that bitcoin would play a “historical role” and that citizens begin to understand the importance of using crypto assets as a haven.
+Out of the reach of third parties and with a monetary issuing defined by mathematics.
+Without a central authority to back it up, but secure.

 San Nicolás considers that after reconfiguring the industry with more solvent and transparent companies, NFTs (non-fungible tokens), bitcoin, and ethereum, will remain.
 He places special focus on the decentralized community intrinsic to the Ethereum ecosystem.